 “One action can mean the difference between your family visiting you in prison or coming to say their final goodbyes to you in the intensive care unit.
 If you face confrontation whilst out, please remember the sensible thing is to turn around and walk away."

-As part of our ongoing work to reduce violent crime, Lincolnshire Police is working with registered charity OnePunchUK to raise awareness of the devastation that a one punch assault can have on the victim and their families.
+As part of our ongoing work to reduce violent crime, we are working with registered charity OnePunchUK to raise awareness of the devastation that a one punch assault can have on the victim and their families.

 OnePunchUK was founded by Maxine Thompson-Curl whose son Kristian was tragically killed following a one punch attack while on a night in Consett, County Durham.